KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

 ![](EXTRAAMAS_2023_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 This visualization is more precise than the colour-coded one.
+The length of the transparent bar corresponds to the CI value.
+The solid bar corresponds to the CU value, so that when CU=1 the solid bar cover the transparent bar entirely, thereby showing that the current value of the instance for that feature is the best possible one.

 Here, we can see that the number of accompanying siblings (feature “sibsp”) and parents (feature “parch”) are both quite important.
 For the case of “Johnny D”, not having any siblings is favorable for the probability of survival, whereas traveling without parents (“parch=0”) reduces the probability of survival.
 This kind of insight would be useful for situations when there is a possibility to actually change the values somehow in order to increase the output probability, as in the case of being accepted to a school, getting an employment or getting a bank loan.

 This plot can also be combined with colors for CU: